 Open an interactive chat with Bash

-How does indexing improve query performance?
+How does an index improve query performance in WHERE clauses?

 Open an interactive chat with Bash